Energy-Dependent Topological Black Holes in Massive Gravity Coupled to Double-Logarithmic Electrodynamics: Energy-dependent magnetized black hole solution

-which implies that because of this nonzero trace, principle of scale invariance is violated in double-Logarithmic electrodynamics.
-However, in the approximations corresponding to weak electromagnetic field, the results of classical Maxwell's electrodynamics is recovered, i.e., the corresponding trace (\ref{11}) vanishes.
-Since, we have considered the line element (\ref{1}) corresponds to energy dependent spacetime, so it is convenient to considered fiducial metric components in the generalized form as $f_{\mu\nu}=Diag(0,0,\frac{C^2h_{ij}}{g^2(\varepsilon)})$, where $C$ is a positive constant and $h_{ij}$ describes the sector corresponds to $d-2$ dimensional hypersurface in (\ref{1}).
-Therefore, upon using this generalized reference metric, it is easy to compute the polynomials $U_i$ in the form $U_j=\frac{C^j}{r^j}\prod_{x=2}^{j+1}(d-x)$, \cite{13a}.
-Now to determine magnetized solution, we will take the assumption of pure radial magnetic field, i.e., $\textbf{B}\neq0, \textbf{E}=0$, so that the Maxwell's invariant yields $\digamma=2Q^2(\varepsilon)/r^{2d-4}$ and the radial component of magnetic field is given by $B(r)=Q(\varepsilon)/r^{d-2}$.
-Thus, the magnetized solution can be obtained by substituting the information from the line element (\ref{1}), the reference metric $f_{\mu\nu}$ and the matter tensor components (\ref{10}) for the case of pure magnetic field into the gravitational field equations (\ref{6}), as
+This shows that the conformal-invariance is violated in this model of NLED.
+Since, we have considered the line element (\ref{1}) for the energy-dependent spacetime, so it is convenient to introduce the extended fiducial metric as $f_{\mu\nu}=diag(0,0,\frac{C^2h_{ij}}{g^2(\varepsilon)})$, with constant $C>0$ and $h_{ij}$ describes the sector that corresponds to $(d-2)$-dimensional hyper-surface in Eq. (\ref{1}).
+Taking this form of generalized reference metric, it is easy to compute the polynomials $U_i$ in the form $U_l=\frac{C^l}{r^l}\prod_{a=2}^{l+1}(d-a)$ \cite{13a,144}.
+One may assume the ansatz for the electromagnetic field tensor in the form \cite{144a,144b,144c,144d}

-where $F_1$ is the hypergeometric function and $\mu(\varepsilon)$ represents the integration constant and associated to mass of black hole.
-The behavior of metric function for different values of dimensionality parameter $d$ is shown in Fig. (\ref{skr1}).
-The event horizon of the black hole is determined by solved the equation $f(r)=0$.
-The point at which the curve associated to metric function crossed the horizontal axis gives the black hole's horizon radius $r_h$.